-Understanding The Dependant Protection Scheme (DPS) In Singapore 2023
+Understanding The Dependants' Protection Scheme (DPS) In Singapore 2023

 In Singapore, Dependants’ Protection Scheme (DPS) is known as a term life insurance scheme which all Singaporeans and PRs are automatically entitled to, as long as you’re aged from 21 to 65.
 However, you have the choice to opt out of it if you do not wish to be covered.
 A DPS policy is often more affordable than other types of insurance like endowment plans or health insurance, and you can even use your CPF savings to pay for the yearly premiums.